amitjoshi2724/gpi-job-scheduling/README.md

 ## Overview

-The classic Weighted Job Scheduling problem is traditionally solved using dynamic programming with a time complexity of $O(n \log n)$.
-This implementation provides a linear-time algorithm ($O(n)$), assuming job times are integers within a bounded range.
+The classic Weighted Job Scheduling problem is traditionally solved using dynamic programming and binary search with a time complexity of $O(n \log n)$.
+This implementation provides a linear-time algorithm, assuming job times are integers within a bounded range.
+My main contribution is avoiding repeated binary searches with a custom preprocessing algorithm.
+Coupled with linear sorting algorithms, we can now solve Weighted Job Scheduling in $O(n)$ under very realistic assumptions.

 ### Files